ulisesrmzroche/sourceday-code-quiz/README.md

 Because this is an interview project, there were time constraints so that this project wouldn't stop the process.
 I had the functionality complete in about a day (I stayed up pretty late), and have been making refactorings since then as I see them.

 What I would like to do in a future draft is to keep running it through Rubocop.
 Because I am on an apple m1, the ruby linter on vscode keeps breaking the editor.
 I would run rubocop with a github action, so that it points it out there and I dont have to lint locally.
+If I could do the project again, I'd be writing code against a linter so that it would alert me of code smeells and ugly code before I save it.

 ## SPEC